Writing Legal Content

 Using plain language for the terms you define up front can make legal documents easier to read.
 You’ve probably read contracts that say something like “The Corporation” or “The User” throughout, instead of “we” (meaning the company) and “you” (meaning the user who is agreeing to the terms).
 There’s a quick fix for that.
 At the beginning of the document, say something like:

 - Mailchimp is owned and operated by The Rocket Science Group, LLC d/b/a Mailchimp, a Georgia limited liability corporation (“Mailchimp,” “we,” or “us”).
 As a user of the Service or a representative of an entity that’s a user of the Service, you're a “Member” according to this agreement (or “you”).

 After that, you’re free to use “we,” “us,” “you,” and “your” throughout the rest of the agreement.
 That simple change makes the document much friendlier to read.

 We use contractions in many of our legal documents, which makes them sound more human and flow better with the rest of our content.
 Contracting words doesn't affect the validity of an agreement.
-Following our internationalization guidelines, we avoid contractions if we're writing legal content that will be translated.

 While we want to inform our users about legal issues related to their use of Mailchimp, we can’t offer them legal advice.
 Sometimes it’s a fine line.
 The legal department will check for this in their content review.